mdabbagh88/atoms/README.md

 The Chrome Packaged App Variant will be removed.
 Google has deprecated the [chrome.pushMessaging API](https://developer.chrome.com/extensions/pushMessaging) in favor of the [chrome.gcm API](https://developer.chrome.com/extensions/gcm).

-This change allows the UnifiedPush Server to now use the Android Variant for both Android and Chrome Apps.
+This change allows the Atoms Server to now use the Android Variant for both Android and Chrome Apps.

 If you are using this functionality, please convert your applications to use the new API and recreate your variants.

 ## Found a bug?

-If you found a bug please create a ticket for us on [Issues](https://github.com/C-B4/unifiedpush-server/issues) with some steps to reproduce it.
+If you found a bug please create a ticket for us on [Issues](https://github.com/atomsd/atoms/issues) with some steps to reproduce it.